papinet/papiNet-API/2.0.0/purchase-order.md

 #### Interaction 4 of Scenario F (Get the Status of the Purchase Order)

-The _supplier_ rejects the delivery date-time change and/or a ship-to change change and notifies the _customer_ by sending an event:
+The _supplier_ rejects the delivery date-time change and/or a ship-to change change and, optionally, notifies the _customer_ by sending an event:

 ```json
 {